dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 ## Verify object references

-If you expect an object to be not referenced at some point, but tot sure, you can validate it by temporary adding assertion:
+If you expect an object to be not referenced at some point, but not sure, you can validate it by temporary adding assertion.

 ```
 final ref = WeakReference(myObject);